aarlin/eyes-of-glouphrie-puzzle-solver/README.md

 I also wanted to work with some Python GUI.
 This was my first time implementing with Tkinter

 ## Usage of Algorithms
 The premise of this calculator involved adding shapes that held a numerical weight into a lock.
 The lock only opened itself with a certain weight.
-This is an iteration of the subset sum problem.
+This is a variation of the subset sum problem.

-Our shapes that we hold in our inventory will be our array/list of numbers
-Our locks are the sum we are trying to find
+Our shapes that we hold in our inventory will be our array/list of numbers.
+Our locks are the sum we are trying to find.
 Unlike the subset sum problem, we are restricted to a number of shapes allowed to open the lock.
 That is to say, if one lock has a limit of two shapes, we are lookng for a pair in the array that equals that lock weight